shenxrr/Recipes-and-Ratings/README.md

 ---
 ## Hypothesis Testing

-Our hypothesis is that cook time(minutes) is a significant predictor of healthiness of a recipe.
+Our hypothesis is that cooking time(minutes) is a significant predictor of healthiness of a recipe.
 We state our hypothesis as the following:
 - Null Hypothesis: healthiness and cooking time(minutes) of recipes **are not** related – the low average cooking time of recipes that are rated healthy(1) is due to chance alone
-- Alternative hypothesis: healthiness and cook time(minutes) of recipes **are** related – the low average cook time of recipes that are rated healthy(1) is not due to chance alone
+- Alternative hypothesis: healthiness and cooking time(minutes) of recipes **are** related – the low average cooking time of recipes that are rated healthy(1) is not due to chance alone

 We pick the average cooking time of recipes that are rated healthy as our test statistics.
 This is reasonable to use since minutes are numeric and we can generate an empirical distribution based on the test statistic to see if our observed test statistics was drawn from the distribution.